last a reference book

 superlatives and comparative information such as the first, the

-largest, the oldest, the smallest, most expensive, and other miscellanea covering a period of more than 5000 years.
+largest, the oldest, the smallest and other miscellanea covering a period of more than 5000 years.

 These hundreds of facts also vividly